NCAlgebra/NC/README.md

       git clone https://github.com/ncalgebra/NC

   This will create a directory NC which contains all files neeeded to run NCAlgebra in any platform.

-* If you downloaded the NCAlgebra.zip file:
+* Or if you downloaded the NC.zip file from github:

   Use your favorite zip utility to unpack the file NCAlgebra.zip in your favorite location.

 Installation
 ------------